 What is CRR or Cash Reserve Ratio?

-In layman terms Cash reserve Ratio (CRR) is the amount of funds that the banks have to keep with RBI.
-If RBI decides to increase the percent of this, the available amount with the banks comes down & vice versa.
-RBI use this method (decrease of CRR rate), to infuse liquidity in the market by providing excess money to the banks for lending.
-The recent cut of 75 bps will infuse 48000 Cr in the system.
+In layman terms, Cash reserve Ratio (CRR) is the amount of funds that the banks have to keep with RBI.
+It is a direct way for RBI to control the liquidity in the system and indirectly control the interest rates.
+If RBI decides to increase the CRR or Cash Reserve Ratio, the bank reserves decrease.
+On the other hand, cut in CRR means banks have more funds to lend thus increase the liquidity in the system.
+RBI use this method (increase/decrease of CRR rate), to increase/decrease liquidity in the market.
+In short, Increase in liquidity means excess money to the banks for lending.
+A cut of 75 bps in CRR roughly infuse 48000 Cr in the system.